Bur oak blight: Importance

 The impact of BOB reaches many aspects of the regions in which it is found.
 First is the impact on the wildlife that live around the oaks.
 Bur oaks, along with other oak species, are prolific acorn producers during mast years.
 Many birds and mammals use the acorns of the oak as a source of nutrition.
 Declining bur oak populations could also wreak havoc on wildlife populations that are dependent on acorns for food.
 These organisms would either have to find another food source, move to a new area, or may perish due to a lack of resources.

 The loss of these oaks can also cause costly problems in city management.
-Dead Bur Oak trees pose a problem for the upkeep of urban areas.
-At $1000/ tree a tree for removal, costs can add up fast.
+Dead bur oak trees pose a problem for the upkeep of urban areas.
+At $1000 per tree for removal, costs can add up fast.
 In the state of Iowa, removal can reach over $700,000 trees a year.
 This could hurt the economies of the areas affected.